Andy0223/custom_blog/README.md

 This is a custom blog project that allows you to create and manage your own blog posts.

-This project is based on Vue.js and Node.js with express framework
+This project is based on Vue.js and Node.js with Express framework

 ## Installation